ospfranco/ospfranco.github.io/_posts/2024-06-23-rust reduce binary size.md

 # Results

-Using all the compile optimizations, I was able to reduce the output binary from 60 MB to 30 MB.
+Using all the compile optimizations, I was able to reduce the output of one of my binaries from 60 MB to 30 MB.
 It's still large but better.